JDogTohko999/GroupMeChatStats/README.md

 What each file does:

+allEncompassingPlot.py:
-allEncompassingPlot.py will plot a single very data filled, comprehensive color coated bar graph with additional boxes of top user stats and 'GOAT' conversation for the 3 users with the best overall stats.
+Plots a single very data filled, comprehensive color coated bar graph with additional boxes of top user stats and 'GOAT' conversation for the 3 users with the best overall stats.

+specificStats.py:
-specificStats.py will plot 5 separate graphs, all sorted from low -> high, left -> right:
+Will plot 5 separate graphs, all sorted from low -> high, left -> right:
 - Number of posts
 - Number of likes given
 - Number of likes received